Written by Will Slatter

 You don’t need 20 different machines to work your abs, just grab a kettlebell and get to work.
 The kettlebell is one of the most versatile bits of equipment you’ll find in the gym, with endless exercises that can integrate this simple bit of kit.
 In Russia, girevoy sport is a competitive, strength-based sport that revolves entirely around kettlebells.
 The kettlebell is made up of the body (the bulbous ball containing much of the weight), the horns (the vertical parts of the grip) and a handle (the horizontal grip that joins the two horns on top).

 The History Of The Kettlebell

 Farmers in Russia originally developed Kettlebells in the 1700’s as counterweights, helping to weigh crops and other dry goods, but farmers also enjoyed using kettlebells to show off their strength.
 Lifting kettlebells became a form of entertainment at markets and festivals, with contests held to discover the strongest and fittest competitors.
 Over time they have been integrated into strength and conditioning programmes in Russia and around the world.
-More recently, the rise in functional fitness, and use of kettlebells in Crossfit has reinvigorated the associated benefits, and you’ll find them in gyms all around the country.
+More recently, the rise in functional fitness has reinvigorated the associated benefits, and you’ll find them in gyms all around the country.

 Turkish Get Up

 The Turkish Get Up involves a series of movements that get you from lying on your side, to eventually stood up with the kettlebell overhead.
 Before we start, never take your eyes off the kettlebell!
 Begin by lying on your side, with your knees and hips at 90 degrees, holding the kettlebell handle with the bottom hand, and the top hand clasped over the top.
 Roll onto your back, move the kettlebell onto your stomach, and from here use both arms to move the kettlebell directly over your shoulder, so you can hold it with one straight arm…